 This dental implant process can take several months to complete, depending on how well you take care of yourself following dental implantation.
 While the dental implant has been placed, it will not immediately provide you with all the benefits of having a tooth.
 Below is an approximate timeline for dental implants after surgery:

-4 months – dental implants are completely integrated with your jaw bone.
-You will return to the dentist office at this time for another x-ray and dental implant checkup.
+Four months – dental implants are completely integrated with your jawbone.
+You will return to the dentist’s office for another x-ray and dental implant checkup.

 The dental implant healing process typically takes 4 to 6 months before all components of the tooth implant have healed and integrated with your jawbone.
 Once the integration process is complete, you should be able to enjoy all the benefits of having a tooth:

 – intact facial muscles and an improved appearance

 We’ve talked about the different stages of dental implant surgery.
 You probably know that gum disease can be a serious threat to your oral health, which is often why you need to get implants in the first place!
 So most people think gum disease will slow down how quickly they’re able to recover from their dental implants.
 However, this isn’t true.

 Yes, gum disease is a major concern for anyone wanting implants.
 Gum disease can make it difficult for your natural teeth to stay in place; eventually, natural teeth can fall out and leave you toothless!
 When this happens, dental implant surgery is the ideal solution.
 Even if you do have natural teeth,